Serving Brevard, Indian River, Saint Lucie, Martin, Palm Beach and Broward County

 We Are An Essential Business.
 Click Here To Learn How We Are Keeping Our Customers & Employees Safe.

 to view local phone numbers

 Plants, insects, bacteria, fungi, and weeds are all living organisms that are a part of nature and the environment we live in.
 Some of these organisms serve a clear, beneficial purpose, while others serve no clear purpose or may even adversely affect the environment.
 Organisms that threaten the environment with overgrowth or by spreading disease can be classified as pests, and pesticides are substances that can repel, mitigate, destroy or prevent the spread of these undesirable organisms.
-Price Termite & Pest Control serves Brevard, Broward and Palm Beach County, Florida.
+Price Termite & Pest Control serves Brevard, Indian River, Saint Lucie, Martin, Palm Beach and Broward Counties.

 What Are Pesticides?